-A 90 - 100
+Α 90 - 100

 В 80 - 89

 C 70 - 79

 D 60 - 69

 F 59 and below

 - a.
 Grades less than "C" will not be rounded.
 See appropriate syllabi for additional information on grading, course requirements, etc. - b.
+Final grades will only be rounded from the 1st decimal point.
+Additional decimal points will not be used to round the overall grade.
+For example, 79.5% (or higher) will round to 80%, and 89.5% (or higher) will round to 90%.
+However, 79.49999% or 89.49999% will NOT round up to 79.5% or 89.5% respectively, and then to 80% and 90%. - c.
 A grade of "I" may be recorded for a student who has not completed all the requirements of a course because of illness or other circumstances beyond the student's control, provided work already completed is of passing quality.
 For all nursing courses "passing quality" is defined as a grade of "C" or above on previously completed work.
 Before a grade of "I" may be recorded, the student and instructor must determine course requirements to be completed and the completion date.
-This information is to be documented by completing the ATU Incomplete Grade Agreement contract (see Appendix). - c.
+This information is to be documented by completing the ATU Incomplete Grade Agreement contract (see Appendix). - d.
 No grades will be provided by phone.
 Grades will be posted securely via Blackboard.